Toric Geometry and the Semple-Nash modification

 The following corollary is consequence of Proposition \ref{morphism} and Theorem \ref{cate}.

-\begin{corollary} The category with objets the triples $(N, \Sigma, \Gamma)$ of Definition \ref{def-general-toric} and morphisms those maps of fans with attached semigroups of Definition \ref{map-fan} is equivalent to the category with objets the toric varieties of Definition \ref{new} and morphisms those equivariant morphism which extend morphisms of the corresponding algebraic tori; see Proposition \ref{morphism}. \end{corollary}
+\begin{corollary} The category whose objects are the triples $(N, \Sigma, \Gamma)$ of Definition \ref{def-general-toric} and whose morphisms are the maps of fans with attached semigroups of Definition \ref{map-fan} is equivalent to the category whose objects are the toric varieties of Definition \ref{new} and whose morphisms are those equivariant morphism which extend morphisms of the corresponding algebraic tori; see Proposition \ref{morphism}. \end{corollary}